StuPro-TOSCAna/TOSCAna/docs/dev/model/effective-model.md

 Symbolic links, custom (i.e., non-semantic) type definitions and short notations aim at easing the modeller's life.
 But from an orchestrator's point of view, these language mechanisms increase the complexity of the template without providing further semantics.

-The EffectiveModel component converts a modeller-friendly TOSCA template into its orchestrator-friendly representation, ready for consumption by a plugin.
+The EffectiveModel component converts a modeller-friendly TOSCA template into a more orchestrator-friendly representation.
+Then it's ready for consumption by a plugin.
-The conversion is accomplished by following steps:

-1. **Parse template** into graph-like structure (using [JGraphT](http://jgrapht.org/) and [SnakeYAML](https://bitbucket.org/asomov/snakeyaml))
-2. **Request user input**.
-3. **Normalization**.
-   Every TOSCA short notation is converted to its corresponding normal (i.e., extended) representation.
-4. **Resolve symbolic links**.
-In case the original template contains symbolic links pointing to other TOSCA elements, they get resolved by adding appropriate edges to the graph.
-5. **Instantiate node and relationship templates** and organize them in another, higher-level graph structure (using JGraphT - node templates are inserted as vertices, relationship templates as edges).
-Every supported TOSCA type is modelled as a java class.
-Instantiation is accomplished by using reflection.

 ### Obtain an EffectiveModel
-Accessing an EffectiveModel is as easy as calling a factory method while providing a propper `Csar` instance:
+Instantiation and basic interaction with an EffectiveModel is shown below.
+Note that `csar` refers to a propper `Csar` instance:
 ```java
 EffectiveModel model = EffectiveModelFactory.create(csar);
 // get above mentioned higher-level graph